ziggynlp/android_device_sony_taoshan/README.md

 Sony Xperia L
 ==============

-The Sony Xperia L (codenamed "TaoShan") is a mid to low-range smartphone from Sony Mobile.
+The Sony Xperia L (codenamed "_TaoShan_") is a mid to low-range smartphone from Sony Mobile.

 This is WIP device tree for Xperia L for the CyanogenMod project..